Get in touch: erin [at] erindorney [dot] com

 Her artwork and installations have been featured as part of Made Here, an urban walking gallery in the West Downtown Minneapolis Cultural District; at the Susquehanna Art Museum in Harrisburg, PA; and various juried shows.
 She has led workshops in Minnesota, Pennsylvania, and New York.

-Erin is the recipient of a 2017 Artist Career Development Grant from the Prairie Lakes Regional Arts Council/McKnight Foundation; a 2017 Emerging Artist Residency at Tofte Lake Center; a 2016 Spruceton Inn Artist Residency; and was the first Modern Worker: Writer in Residence at Modern Art in Lancaster, PA.
-Her literary erasure art was featured during the summer of 2017 as part of Made Here: Future, an urban walking gallery in the West Downtown Minneapolis Cultural District.
+Erin is the recipient of a 2019 Hewnoaks Artist Residency; a 2017 Artist Career Development Grant from the Prairie Lakes Regional Arts Council/McKnight Foundation; a 2017 Emerging Artist Residency at Tofte Lake Center; a 2016 Spruceton Inn Artist Residency; and was the first Modern Worker: Writer in Residence at Modern Art in Lancaster, PA.

 Erin is one half of FEAR NO LIT, curator of the "From the Desk of..." series at Real Pants, former poetry editor for Third Point Press, founder emeritus of The Triangle, and a former assistant professor and outreach librarian.
 Since 2014 she has been a volunteer with VIDA: Women in Literary Arts.
 She grew up outside of Rochester, NY and graduated from St. John Fisher College in 2006.
 She received a MSLIS from Syracuse University and a MA in Creative Writing from West Chester University.

 Erasure poetry reveals the art of everyday words, Lancaster Online, October 2018